puppetlabs/puppetlabs-helm/README.md

 }
 ```

-To deploy a helm chart
+To deploy a Helm chart, add the following code to the manifest file:

 ```
 helm::chart { 'mysql':